yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/CacheFactory.md

 import { Serde } from "@daiso-tech/core/serde";
 import type { ISerde } from "@daiso-tech/core/serde/contracts";
 import { SuperJsonSerdeAdapter } from "@daiso-tech/core/serde/adapters";
-import { Namespace } from "@daiso-tech/core/utilities";
 import Redis from "ioredis";

 const serde = new Serde(new SuperJsonSerdeAdapter());
 const cacheFactory = new CacheFactory({
-    // The CacheFactory takes the same settings as Cache class
-    namespace: new Namespace("cache"),
     adapters: {
         memory: new MemoryCacheAdapter(),
         redis: new RedisCacheAdapter({